Which MLPs Lost More than 10.0% in the Week Ending February 9?

 According to the merger terms, NuStar GP Holdings agreed to merge into NuStar Energy in an all-stock deal.
 NuStar GP Holdings’ economic GP interest and IDRs would be canceled after the merger is complete.
 In return, NuStar Energy would issue 0.55 of its common units to each NuStar GP Holdings unitholder.

-Interested in AMID?
+Interested in NSH?
 Don't miss the next report.

-Receive e-mail alerts for new research on AMID
+Receive e-mail alerts for new research on NSH

 Simplifying the capital structure is expected to lower the partnership’s cost capital.
 At the same time, the issuance of common units was slightly dilutive to NuStar Energy’s existing unitholders amid weak distribution coverage.
 NuStar Energy reported a distribution coverage of 0.41x in 4Q17, which warranted a distribution.
 The partnership expects to announce a quarterly distribution of $0.6 per unit starting in 1Q18, which represents a cut of ~45% compared to the fourth quarter distribution ($1.095 per unit).
 The distribution cut is expected to improve the partnership’s coverage and leverage position in the coming quarters.